peterphmikkelsen/currency-converter/README.md

 # Currency Converter
 My first attempt at an iOS app written in Swift.
-This app is simply written for learning purposes, it is NOT my best work 😅
+This app is simply written for learning purposes and because I was tired of ads on every single currency converter app I could find!
+(It is definitely not my finest work 😅)

 I wanted to write an app that I could actually use (which I do) and at the same time learn about Swift, SwiftUI and the Apple Developer ecosystem (you have to pay Apple to keep the app working for more than a week!? 🤯).
 And to my surprise Swift is actually very nice to use, even though my code is horrible to look at 😅